 The Product Performance Report is useful during or towards the end of an intake because the charts will only have data once candidates are accepted.
 It's meant to help with questions such as:

 How far are we from reaching our set goals?

-How well did a class perform in relation to the objectives set forth?
+How well did a class or course perform in relation to the objectives set forth for it?

-How does the performance of different programmes compare?
+How does the performance of different products compare?
 Is the disparity simply due to demand, or is it also a reflection of other factors, such as marketing?

 How does the school's average performance line up with its targets?

 What should be the vision for the next several intakes?

 Is there a balanced distribution of students between classes and standalone courses?